 "You asked, sir," I said.
 Paulson stared daggers at me.
 He had never appeared to be a Wellstone advocate in the past, but perhaps the temerity of a mere major badmouthing his boss was a bridge too far.

-"Thank you Eddie," he said finally, getting up.
+"Thank you James," he said finally, getting up.
 "I think we are done."

 The next week Lieutenant Colonel Wellstone announced he was requested by name to take a high priority assignment in an office in Crystal City, just south of the Pentagon.
 Two years later, when he failed to make his next promotion, he petitioned his Congressman to investigate the way he was sabotaged as a squadron commander.
 He included me as one of the evil doers.
 I had to answer one phone call from a civilian lawyer but never heard another word about Lieutenant Colonel Scott Wellstone.